DeuxHuitHuit/algolia-webcrawler/README.md

 #### formatters.title: String,Array

 The string to remove from the title of the page.
+Can also be an array of strings.

+#### formatters[key]: String,Array

-Can also be an array of strings
+The string to remove from the specified key.
+Can also be an array of strings.

+#### defaults[key]: String

+The default value inserted for the specified key.
+Will be set if the value is falsy.

 ### Stored Object